 The good news is that container growing often means fewer pests because you can easily protect your plants.
 Unlike a huge in-ground bed, containers are easy to cover and protect from pests.
 If your plants do become infested with pests, the problem is also usually easier to handle than with an in-ground bed because it's a smaller scale.

-Most edible plants don't need repotting, but if you're growing perennials or small fruit trees, they will eventually outgrow their original container.
+Most edibles and annual plants don't need repotting, but if you're growing perennials or small fruit trees, they will eventually outgrow their original container.
 When a plant becomes root bound or you start to see roots coming out of the pot's drainage holes, it's time to upgrade the container.

 Repotting should be done during the growing season and not in the winter when the plant is dormant.
 To repot, remove the root-bound plant and trim and loosen the compacted roots.
 Choose a new pot that's slightly bigger and pop in your plant.
 Place soil around the root ball to fill up the pot and leave an inch at the top to accommodate future waterings.

 If you're growing plants that are sensitive to the cold, bring them inside before the first frost to protect them from the cold.
 You can keep enjoying herbs, peppers and tomatoes for a bit longer if you bring them inside.
-When bringing any plant inside, spray it with an organic pest control spray, like neem oil.
+When bringing any plant inside, spray it with an organic pest control spray, like neem oil, making sure to consult the product label first to ensure your plant is not on the list of those that may be damaged by the pesticide.
+Even organic pest-control products can damage certain sensitive plants.
 Then, sprinkle the soil with diatomaceous earth to prevent pests from hitching a ride and infesting your houseplants.